noxo/jmec64-javafx/src/de/joergjahnke/common/pulseaudio/readme.txt

 javax.sound with PulseAudio backend (not tested)
 ================================================

-One way to use PulseAudio is to used "padsp" tool, which redirects audio that application uses to PulseAudio.
+One way to use PulseAudio is to use "padsp" tool, which redirects audio from "what ever audio device javax.sound uses" to PulseAudio server.

 1) Setup PulseAudio (Steps 1-7)

 2) Register javafx.sound based WavePlayer